kitconcept/volto-light-theme/docs/conceptual-guides/site-customization.md

 These are links to other pages, each of which is defined by the fields for a title, a target URL, and a boolean for whether or not to open the link in a new tab.

 The special actions `login`, `logout`, and `register` are shown if they are enabled in your Plone site as actions.
-These can be defined in the `Actions` control panel in the Plone site or programmatically via Generic Setup.
+These can be defined in the {guilabel}`Actions` control panel in the Plone site or programmatically via Generic Setup.

 ## Theming